geekybaiyi/sync-to-notion/README.md

 # sync-to-notion

-Sync many data to notion
+Handy assistent for me to sync many data to notion.